betterscientificsoftware/bssw.io/Articles/Blog/HelloHeatEquation.md

 easily available.
 This exemplar PDE makes it the perfect "Hello World!" for the scientific software community.
 Collecting a number of working examples together with unique implementation characteristics will help to create useful introductory CSE training material.
-We welcome collaboration.
-To get involved, please contact one of the authors.

 ## Author Bios